flowxo/flowxo-sdk/README.md

 - `Service`: The main service object, return an instance of this in `index.js`.
 - `Error`: Contains a set of Flow XO error objects (see _Handling Errors_).

-and these private ones (which you won't need to explicitly use):

-- `ScriptRunner`: Used by the test runner.
-You shouldn't need to explicitly use this, instead, a `runner` is created automatically for you when testing.
-- `Chai`: a set off assertions used for testing.

 You'll only be concerned with the public properties when building your service.